This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

 You need to grow your business

 Remember: Your practice is a law firm, but it’s also a business.
-Legal accounting lets you collect and analyze information, and make data-driven decisions based on what money comes in and leaves your firm—so it’s worth it to pay attention.
+Accounting for law firms lets you collect and analyze information, and make data-driven decisions based on what money comes in and leaves your firm, so it’s worth it to pay attention.

 Knowing exactly what your firm has coming in (through collections) and going out (through expenses) means you’re less likely to miss out on revenue by accident (i.e., due to billable hours not being recorded, or missing out on tax deduction opportunities).
 You can also use this information to identify what parts of your practice are most and least successful—so you can more thoughtfully allocate resources to stimulate future growth.